seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 This it is:
-’Tis better that the enemy seek us:
+'Tis better that the enemy seek us:
 So shall he waste his means, weary his soldiers,
 Doing himself offence; whilst we, lying still,
 Are full of rest, defense, and nimbleness.

 **BRUTUS**
 Good reasons must, of force, give place to better.
-The people ’twixt Philippi and this ground
+The people 'twixt Philippi and this ground
 Do stand but in a forced affection;
 For they have grudged us contribution:
 The enemy, marching along by them,
 By them shall make a fuller number up,
-Come on refresh’d, new-added, and encouraged;
+Come on refresh'd, new-added, and encouraged;
 From which advantage shall we cut him off,
 If at Philippi we do face him there,
 These people at our back.